shehrina/PlayMatch/README.md

 ## Description

-Game Finder Pro is an interactive web application that provides personalized video game recommendations.
+PlayMatch is an interactive web application that provides personalized video game recommendations.
 Using a content-based recommendation system, it analyzes game features such as genre, platform, and user scores to suggest similar games that users might enjoy.

 ## Features